Configuration Reference

 agent_detect_as = { "lenovo-claude" = "claude" }

-Both fields are editable from the TUI settings screen and support profile/repo-level overrides.
+All three fields are editable from the TUI settings screen and support profile/repo-level overrides.

 Note: Profile and repo-level overrides fully replace the global value rather than merging with it.
 A profile that defines